delphian/drupal-convert-file/README.txt

-A Drupal widget to automatically convert the files or images submitted to it from one format to another before saving.
+A Drupal widget to automatically convert an uploaded file or image to pdf or other sundry formats before being saved by drupal.

 Two widgets will be installed, `Convert File` for file field types, and `Convert Image` for image field types.